Skip to content

 train_width=18 # define LDA training hexagon width (comma-separated if multiple widths are applied)

-n_factor=6,12 # define number of factors in LDA training (comma-separated if multiple n-factor are applied)
+n_factor=6,12 # define number of factors in LDA training (comma-separated if multiple n-factor values are provided)

 10x Visium HD includes a scalefactors_json.json file that provides pixel-to-micrometer scaling information.
-CartLoader can directly accept this file via the --scale-json option and will automatically compute the appropriate scaling factor, omitting manually calculate and specify --units-per-um.
+CartLoader can directly accept this file via the --scale-json option and automatically compute the appropriate scaling factor, so you do not need to manually calculate and specify --units-per-um.

 Alternatively, users may bypass the JSON file by directly providing a value through the --units-per-um option.